hitblast/Alter/README.md

 Works on **macOS Ventura 13 or newer.**

 > [!NOTE]
 > This project is still under active development.
 Expect breaking changes till v1.
-See [Project Status](#Project Status) for reference.
+See "Project Status" for reference.

 ## Table of Contents